 The past two decades have witnessed considerable development in the body of state policy aimed at reducing exposure to pollutants indoors and promoting best practices in building management and construction.
 Nevertheless, nearly every state can benefit from stronger policies in this area.

-ELI’s Policy Briefs address emerging policy issues that have captured the attention of some state legislatures and that represent important opportunities for protecting health and the environment in other states as well.
+The Indoor Environments and Green Buildings Program has created Policy Briefs on emerging issues that have captured the attention of some state legislatures and that represent important opportunities for protecting health and the environment in other states as well.
 Briefs are updated periodically as new state laws are enacted.
 Each of the Briefs below includes an overview of the issue and a summary of policies enacted to date.

 Chemicals are emitted by a wide array of products and materials used indoors.
 State policy is playing an increasingly prominent role in managing chemical risks in order to reduce exposures.
 This Policy Brief focuses on state laws that have addressed chemicals management broadly by establishing frameworks for identifying, prioritizing, and regulating chemicals of concern in products.

 With one-third of the nation’s housing units occupied by renters, state policy makers can advance healthy housing goals by strengthening their laws and regulations that establish minimum conditions in rental housing.
 This Policy Brief discusses laws adopted by states to reduce tenants’ exposure to three important indoor pollutants—radon, mold, and secondhand smoke.